Latest Metals server versions

 Few steps: installing Metals requires a few custom steps and minimal configuration to work.

-Built-in: it is possible to import a build such as an sbt project directly from the editor.
+✅: it is possible to import a build such as an sbt project directly from the editor.

 Requires browser: importing a build requires additional steps in a web browser using a localhost server.
 It is not possible to import a build within the editor.